Introducing baby's first foods

-- Single fruits and single vegetables are typically the first baby foods introduced.
+- Single fruits and single vegetables are typically the baby's first foods introduced.

 - Wait about three days before introducing each new food to watch for any sensitivities.

-- Feed to your baby’s fullness, not to finish the bowl.
+- Feed to your baby’s fullness cues, not to finish the bowl.

 - Offering a wide variety of foods can help establish good eating habits.

 .
 Pureed veggies and fruits supply new flavors to his world.
 Baby foods are just the right consistency for his practicing tongue movements and for advancing his eating skills.
 Available in many different varieties, baby foods also come in organic versions.

-Offer one fruit or veggie baby food (not a mixed variety) and wait about three days before introducing a new food.
+, offer one fruit or veggie baby food (not a mixed variety) and wait about three days before introducing a new food.
 This helps you determine if your baby is sensitive to a particular food.
-Serve mixed fruit or veggie combos only after he has tried each of the foods individually.
+Serve mixed fruit or vegetable baby food combos only after he has tried each of the foods individually.

-- Symptoms may occur within minutes of eating a particular food or they may not appear for hours or even days.
+- Allergy symptoms may occur within minutes of eating a particular food or they may not appear for hours or even days.
 This is why it is best to allow about three days between new foods to watch for any possible allergic reactions.

 - Some symptoms to watch for include: a skin rash, diarrhea, congestion or vomiting.